Universal Algorithm-Implicit Learning: Experiments

 The 5-shot and 1-shot performance in the out-of-domain setting are shown in Table~\ref{tab:fsl-ood}.
 Some datasets may contain certain classes with a semantic overlap with the training set.
 These are marked with an asterisk.
 The medical datasets from MedIMeta were curated to exclude classes with semantic overlap. \ours\ achieved state-of-the-art performance on the majority of datasets and is competitive on the two remaining datasets, without any domain-specific retraining.

 \textbf{Cross-Modal Generalization to Unseen Modalities:} The key test of practical universality is the ability to generalize to completely different modalities without retraining.
-To assess the limits of generalizability, we evaluated the models trained exclusively on images on a text classification problem.
+To assess the limits of generalizability, we evaluated the models trained exclusively on images on a text classification and an audio classification problem.
 Here, we only included the baselines which architecturally permit operating in a different feature space than was used in the meta-training stage: Linear Probing, ProtoHead, GPICL and \ours.
-We used sentiment classification of IMDB movie reviews \citep{maasLearningWordVectors2011} as a the text classification task for our evaluation.
+We used sentiment classification of IMDB movie reviews \citep{maasLearningWordVectors2011} and music genre classification on the GTZAN dataset \citep{tzanetakisMusicalGenreClassification2002} as the evaluation tasks.

-The results in Table~\ref{tab:test-image-text} show that our model achieves superior cross-modal generalization compared to all approaches in the 5-shot setting, and is only slightly outperformed by the naive linear probing approach in the 1-shot setting.
+The results in Table~\ref{tab:test-cross-modal} show that \ours\ achieves superior cross-modal generalization on both text and audio.
+On text classification, \ours\ outperforms all approaches in the 5-shot setting and is only slightly outperformed by Linear Probing in the 1-shot setting.
+On audio classification, \ours\ outperforms all baselines in both settings.
 Out of the meta-learned methods, \ours\ maintains the strongest performance when applied to completely different modalities.
 While GPICL can theoretically handle different modalities, its performance degrades severely, to the point that the accuracy is on the level of random chance.

 \textbf{Label Space Extrapolation:} Traditional meta-learning methods fail when confronted with tasks containing more classes than seen during training.
 To illustrate that \ours\ gracefully handles label space extrapolation, we used the meta-trained learners from Section~\ref{sec:in-domain-exp}, which were trained only on task instances with $K\leq5$.
 We then evaluated performance with increasing numbers of classes up to 100-way classification.
 We also took advantage of \ours's computational efficiency to train a version with 50 labels used in the meta-training stage (\ours\ 50w), which is computationally infeasible for the other attention-based approaches.